Baby goat helps raise hundreds of dollars for Second Harvest Food Bank

-CANFIELD, Ohio (WKBN) – A week-old goat has a name and the Second Harvest Food Bank has some money coming its way and, yes, the goat and money are connected.
+CANFIELD, Ohio (WYTV) – A week-old goat has a name and the Second Harvest Food Bank has some money coming its way and, yes, the goat and money are connected.

 Frog Pond Farm & Dairy in Canfield held a week-long raffle to name its new baby goat.
 Contestants could pay a dollar per entry to vote on four names for the goat.
 The choices were Lacey, Whitney, Bailey and Gabriella.